-However, at one point, when Cap is beset by a pile of bad guys (Thor is out of commission for some reason – I forget why – a cool point to the first person who can remind me why), in a cool Ron Frenz panel, suddenly they all go flying – because Cap has Thor’s hammer, baby!
+However, at one point, when Cap is beset by a pile of bad guys and in a cool Ron Frenz panel, suddenly they all go flying – because Cap has Thor’s hammer, baby!

 This eases Thor’s nerves – after all, if Cap can lift his hammer, he must be all right.

 I love the idea of giving Cap his props.

 This is the one where other writers were all, “DUH!
 Why didn’t I think of that?!”

 In Thor #337, an alien manages to wield Thor’s hammer!